 If Dad is a sports fanatic, then you already know that his idea of heaven is acres of rolling green hills.
 Or maybe it's a diamond field.
 Or a football stadium.
 Or a hockey rink.
 (You get the picture.)
-Whatever he loves -- as a athlete or aficionado -- spend an afternoon partaking in his favorite game.
-(Extra points for baking a batch of sports-themed cupcakes!)
+Whatever he loves—as an athlete or aficionado—spend an afternoon partaking in his favorite game.
+You'll get extra points for baking a batch of sports-themed cupcakes!

-Dad knows everything, right?
-Not entirely.
-There's always something new to learn.
-Help him pick up a new hobby, craft, or skill with an adult learning class that you take together.
+Expand your knowledge by taking a class that piques both of your interests.
+After all, there's always something new to learn.
+Help him pick up a new hobby, craft, or skill with an adult learning class that you take together or online and carve out time to discuss what you're learning over a video or phone call.
 Let him choose the topic.
 He might surprise you.

 No contest: Dad is the original DIYer.
 He taught you how to hammer in a nail, install a shelf, and how to change a flat tire.
-(Not to mention, he fielded all of your frantic "I don't know what I'm doing" phone calls from the depot store.)
-For today, he picks the project, you provide all the materials and tools.
-He will love the extra hours of time with you and he'll be left with something that reminds him of you.
+(Not to mention, he fielded all of your frantic "I don't know what I'm doing" phone calls from your local hardware store.)
+For today, he picks the project, you provide all of the materials and tools.
+He'll love the extra hours of time with you—plus, he'll be left with something that you two created together.

-As a kid, no summer day was better spent than casting a line with Dad.
+As a kid, no summer day was better spent than the ones where you enjoyed hours casting lines with Dad.
 And admittedly, not much has changed since then.
 Treat him to an early morning or late afternoon of fishing.
-Then afterward, chow down on a seafood smorgasbord of your own making (with whatever's caught by the master fisherman himself or fresh from the market.)
+After, chow down on a seafood smorgasbord of your own making (with whatever's caught by the master fisherman himself or fresh from the market.)

-And by the "Great Outdoors", we really mean your backyard.
+And by the "Great Outdoors," we really mean your backyard (or inside with a fort if the weather doesn't cooperate).
 Set up a makeshift tent, light a few lanterns, and swap stories with a flashlight.
-It will feel just like old times with Dad, plus a crunchy campfire dessert that will bring out your inner summer camp kid.
+To make it feel just like old times with Dad, make a crunchy campfire dessert that will bring out your inner summer camp kid.

 After all, wasn't he the one who taught you how to drive one?
 If Dad is a car buff, this idea will really rev up his engines: take him out for a trip to the local auto show.
 There, you can both admire row upon row of vintage cars, trucks, and motorcycles; plus you can swap stories of what it was like for him to drive his first car or laugh over your own early driving days.

 Dad knows there's nothing better than a tall cold one at the end of a long day.
-As an alternative to the decidedly formal wine-tasting, try a more casual beer-tasting!
+As an alternative to the decidedly formal wine-tasting, try a more casual beer-tasting.
 You can tour the local breweries for ample taste-testing opportunities or host a get-together of your own.
-(Designating it as BYOB means more flavors!)
-And don't forget the gastropub-worthy grub: think beer-battered onion rings and beer-battered fish and chips.
+Designating it as a bring your own beer bash means more flavors.
+And don't forget to cook up some gastropub-worthy grub: think beer-battered onion rings and beer-battered fish and chips.

 Maybe he had rockstar aspirations for his high school band back in the day.
 Or maybe he wanted to grow up to be a race car driver.
 Or maybe he always wanted to fly a helicopter.
-Tap into his childhood and arrange for a choose-your-own adventure experience gift; it will remind him that dreams (still can) come true.
+Tap into his favorite childhood memories and arrange for a choose-your-own-adventure experience gift; it will remind him that dreams (still can) come true.